 These are harder to find than the metal bodies redheads, and the one without the stand doesn't come along very often.
 The flashlight with the stand, shows up on eBay now and then.

-This my latest red-head find, and it's rare one!
-On the box it says it's a 2 in 1 flashlight.
-Long range spotlight, and safety red side rays.
+This is was my latest red-head find, (was my latest) and it's a rare one!
+On the box it says it's a 2 in 1 flashlight, long range spotlight, and safety red side rays.
 It's the first one I have ever seen!
 Looks like version #2, but with a red bullet end cap.
-No name metal plate and no markings on the end cap.
+No metal name plate and no markings on the end cap.
 Also, no grooves on the body like the other versions.
 Even though it looks like the other models at first glance, there is a few more different details to check out.
 I would have no proof it was a USALite red-head without the box.
-The box has seen better days... but I'm just like glad the box was with the flashlight.
+The box has seen better days... but I'm just glad the box was with the flashlight.

 One final note.
-Was this one before the others, or, after?
-I would say, after.
+Was this one before the others or after?
+I would say after.
 On the box it says...
 New Improve USALite Red-Head.
-I'm thinking mid to late 40's.
-The ad you see here, has no date on it.
-That's what happens when there's no cover.
+I'm thinking mid to late 1940's.
+The ad you see here has no date on it.
+That's what happens when there's no cover on the catalog.

 View Here For More Details »